 Psychedelic Harm Prevention in the Medicinal Mindfulness model takes this paradigm a step further.
 Saying “harm reduction” implies inherent harms, whereas we believe that when used skillfully and intentionally, cannabis and other safe psychedelics can be used to heal and make our lives better.
 That being said, the risks are real, so we address them head-on.

-Psychedelic integration: the process one goes through in the days, weeks, and months after a psychedelic therapy or intentional psychedelic experience.
+Psychedelic integration: Integration (the root word of which is entire), is defined as the restoration to wholeness; the process of renewal; the making up of a whole by combining the separate parts or elements.
+Also, we look to entire which means to make whole, to unite, including all essential parts; with no part excepted; not fatigued or worn; fresh; one and undivided.
+The process one goes through in the days, weeks, and months after a psychedelic therapy or intentional psychedelic experience.
 During this time, we are making sense of the content of our experience, processing the profound insights that came up, as well as any significant or challenging memories and emotions that surfaced.

 SOURCES: Definitions come from the Oxford English Dictionary oversize volume at the Allen Ginsberg Library at Naropa University in Boulder, Colorado; Merriam Webster, Oxford Languages, and Daniel and Alison McQueen